 How to Store Leftover Meatballs

-Leftover turkey meatballs can be refrigerated in an airtight container for up to 4 days.
-For longer storage, freeze the meatballs in a single layer on a baking sheet, then transfer them to a freezer-safe bag.
-They can last up to 3 months in the freezer.
+Keep leftovers in an airtight container in fridge up to 4 days.
+For longer, freeze in single layer on a tray, then move to a freezer bag.
+They last 3 months frozen.

 Reheating Tips